ysugimoto/fastly-costs/README.md

 # fastly-costs

-The Fastly cost calculator for each services in your account.
+The Fastly cost calculator for each service in your account.

 ## Motivation

-Fastly's billing provides total costs for the customer account.
-However, we ofter would like to know how is specific service billed.
+Fastly's billing provides the total costs for the customer account.
+However, we often would like to know how is specific service billed.
-This package prodices individual service cost as the following:
+This package provides individual service costs as the following:

-- `bandwidth`: response bandwith per Gigabytes
+- `bandwidth`: response bandwidth per Gigabytes
 - `requests`: received requests per 10K
 - `computeRequests`: Fastly Compute received requests per 1M
 - `computeDurations`: Fastly Compute cost by CPU GB-second durations

-Especially, Fastly Compute pricing is pretty difficult to calculate so this package support to calculate easily.
+Especially, Fastly Compute pricing is especially difficult to calculate so this package supports to calculation easily.

 ## Usage

 Install via npm registry.
-We have `bin` command so we recommends to install as global:
+We have `bin` command so we recommend to install as global:

 ```shell
 npm install -g fastly-costs